BugMagnifier: TON Transaction Simulator for Revealing Smart Contract Vulnerabilities: Smart Contract Vulnerability Examples

-As part of the illustrative numerical experiment, we employ the BugMagnifier tool to demonstrate the complexities of detecting race conditions in TON smart contracts.
-To facilitate this analysis, we designed a deliberately vulnerable FunC smart contract implementing a deposit pool mechanism that exhibits critical race conditions under concurrent message processing.
-This example reveals how subtle implementation details in asynchronous blockchain environments can lead to severe financial inconsistencies, even in seemingly straightforward contracts.
-The vulnerability stems from improper state management during the ownership assignment phase, a critical weakness that becomes apparent only when analyzing message sequence permutations.
+We employ BugMagnifier to demonstrate the detection of race conditions inherent to TON's asynchronous execution model.
+For this analysis, we designed smart contract system implementing a deposit pool with a critical vulnerability that manifests under concurrent message processing.
+This example illustrates how the non-deterministic ordering of messages in TON can lead to severe financial inconsistencies.
+The vulnerability originates from non-atomic state management during ownership assignment, a flaw that becomes apparent only when examining permutations of messages from independently deployed user agents.